 - Inside the course, click the type of tutoring service you are interested in using (drop-In tutoring, scheduling tutoring appointments, or SI/ET/SG tutoring).

-- Our drop-in and appointment online tutoring services are housed in to two virtual rooms by subjects: writing humanities/social sciences and math/sciences.
-Read the policies and procedures before selecting the the subject that your are interested in getting tutoring in.
+- Our drop-in and appointment online tutoring services are housed in two virtual rooms that are organized by subjects: writing humanities/social sciences and math/sciences.
+Read the policies and procedures before selecting the subject that your are interested in getting tutoring in.
 You will be directed to our Zoom virtual tutoring room.

 If you are a first time Zoom user, you will need to either install the Zoom app on your device or use Google Chrome to use the web version of Zoom.
 Please use your Mt.
 SAC email when signing in.